If you can’t tolerate critics, don’t do anything new or interesting.

 ~ Jeff Bezos

-One goal of Lee Baldwin’s breakout science fiction is to show that even with such current obvious trends as workers losing jobs to smart machines, technology will in balance be a positive for human progress.
+One goal of Lee Baldwin’s breakout science fiction is to show that even with such current negative trends as smart machines taking away the human workforce, technology will be a net positive for human progress.
 It will not come in a single stroke.
-That’s because Baldwin sees humanity’s future as a community of post-biological intelligent individuals… people who are part human and part machine.
+That’s in part because Baldwin’s future vision sees a community of post-biological intelligent individuals… people who are part human and part machine.

-In Baldwin’s future worlds, humans are confident in their technology and confident about a shared intention, an intention in which high technology is not seen as having power over mankind.
-The much-vaunted artificial intelligence Singularity, a near-reality in terms of technological power, will not prove out as a doomsday mentality.
+In Baldwin’s future worlds, humans are confident in their technology and confident about a shared intention, an intention in which high technology is not seen as having power over humankind.
+The much-vaunted artificial intelligence ‘Singularity,’ a near-reality in terms of technological power, won’t necessarily prove out as a doomsday mentality.

 In Baldwin’s upcoming novel, Hidden Perils of Suicide, set in 2099 California, some individuals prove smarter than computers.
-In that society, people generally regard themselves as the equal of their tools, in the same sense as anyone who can operate a motor vehicle or computer today.
+In that society, people generally regard themselves as the equal of their tools, in the same sense as today, when anyone can operate a motor vehicle or computer.
 In 2099 California, technology does advance, controlled by a shared sentiment about its purpose, which is to serve humankind.
 Like Philip K. Dick, but for much different reasons, Baldwin believes the solution to human misgivings about technology is to accept it, not as an infernal boogeyman by as the powerful and beneficent servant of humankind.
+Think of is as power brakes and power steering.

 Baldwin is strong in his assertion that machine intelligence will one day become conscious and self-aware.
 But this does not rule out a harmonious future between biological humans and humans wedded to cybernetic abilities.
 Even in 2017, the definition of human is challenged and redefined by human ventures into the alternate worlds of virtual reality, simulations which become ever more realistic in the minds and bodies of the players.
 This vision was elaborated in Baldwin’s 2015 novel, Halcyon Dreamworlds.

-In sum, Baldwin’s fictional universe relies on humans dropping all pretense to realize what they are, and accepting the assistance of smart machines, even as we today accept pacemakers, artificial hearts, titanium knee joints and self-driving cars.
-The least effective way to define our identity is to defend it as somehow special.
+In sum, Baldwin’s fictional universe relies on humans dropping all pretense to realize what they are, and accepting the assistance of smart machines, even as we today accept pacemakers and self-driving cars.
+The least effective way to define our human identity is to defend it as somehow special.
+It’s a big cosmos.